Princeton-CDH/lenape-timetree/content/leaves/recognition-of-ritual-authority.md

 title: Recognition of Ritual Authority
 ---

-NJ recognizes authority of traditional tribal spiritual leaders to solemnize matrimony
+New Jersey recognizes the authority of traditional tribal spiritual leaders to solemnize matrimony.